surajkapoor/InstaApp/README.md

 InstaApp
 =========

-WebApp plugged into Instagram's API filtering images based on pre-defined hashtags (e.g #puppies).
-By design, photos will surface if submitted by certain users.
+WebApp using Instagram's API.
+Filters images by hashtags (e.g #puppies) from a set of hardcoded users.